ewoodhead/npa-hierarchy/README.md

 #<POLYNOMIAL 2 Id - 4 A1|1 - 4 B1|1 + 4 A1|1 B1|1 + 4 A1|1 B1|2 + 4 A1|2 B1|1
              - 4 A1|2 B1|2>
 ```
-The object returned can be stored in a variable, passed to a function, etc. (If you are familiar with Python: polynomials are represented interally as instances of an OOP-style class (though a rather trivial one, since it has only one slot containing a hash table mapping monomials to coefficients).
-The print representation shown is determined by Lisp's equivalent of defining a specialised `__repr__` method.)
 The order in which commuting operators appear does not matter. `B1/1 A1/1` is the same as `A1/1 B1/1`.
 The case also does not matter.
 The Lisp reader converts all variable and operator names (symbols) to uppercase by default.

 The general format understood by the `solve-problem` macro is
 ```